 4. When people who truly love you ask you to break it off

 While making a decision about when to walk away after infidelity is your call alone, do not discount the opinion of those who have your best interests at heart.
 It is natural to confide in and consult people you trust when you are going through a crisis, be it friends or family.

 Listen to their advice and opinions.
 Sometimes, they may have seen signs that you were blinded to in the flush of love.
 This most certainly does not mean that you get influenced by them, but if people you genuinely respect ask you to reconsider the marriage, it is definitely worth a thought.

 Related Reading: What He Really Thinks When He Realizes You Blocked Him

 5. When the lies don’t end

-The problem with cheating is that you find it hard to believe your partner again.
-Infidelity involves lies but the problem is bigger when the lies don’t end.
+Wondering how to leave a cheating husband you love?
+Well, figuring it out becomes a lot simpler when they don’t offer you many reasons not to divorce after infidelity.
+The problem with cheating is that you struggle to trust your partner again.
+Infidelity involves lies, but you have a bigger problem at hand when the lies don’t end even after your partner’s transgression comes to light.
 A marriage after infidelity will always be fragile as there is no guarantee that the cheater won’t stray again.

 Fixing a relationship after the trust is broken is always challenging, and you most certainly can’t do it single-handedly.
-If your partner has still not ended the other relationship completely, then you must realize when to walk out after infidelity is now.
+If your partner has still not ended the other relationship completely, then you must realize now is when to walk out after infidelity.
 If the third person exists in some form or the other in your partner’s life, it is not worth putting in the efforts toward reconciliation.